Q: Can you fail a drug test from secondhand smoke?

 You very likely won’t fail a drug test from secondhand smoke.
 There are no published, peer-reviewed studies to date that indicate someone would test positive on a drug test due to incidental exposure of marijuana smoke.

 Quest Diagnostics offers testing for marijuana using urine, oral fluid, and hair specimens.
-New oral fluid testing technology has proven effective in detecting recent marijuana use.
+Oral-Eze oral fluid testing technology has proven effective in detecting recent marijuana use.
 When compared to urine, oral fluid demonstrates higher positivity rates for almost all drugs and more than twice the positivity rates for marijuana.
 It’s important to select a test type and cutoff that will effectively screen for the drug.